- Glasses available in sub-$20 range. Very large selection of frames at the $4.95 & under price mark (add $6.95 for basic single-vision lenses)

 - Allow Paypal checkout.

-- Offerings are AR-heavy when you go beyond the basic lenses.
+- Offerings are AR-heavy.
 If you’re looking for an AR coating, this will probably please you.
 If you specifically do not want an AR-coating, you might have a little trouble *not* getting it.

 - Advertise a “re-lensing” service for those who have frames they like but simply need new lenses

 - Not new-user friendly during the prescription/order process – no mouse-over popups to explain options.

 Eeek!
 It doesn’t look like your browser can play HTML 5 video Don’t panic though, you can still read the full Goggles4u purchase review and the pictures there work in every browser!

 In the video, I order glasses from Goggles4u, track the shiping time, inspect the glasses, run them through the hot water test, and provide some observations.
 If you would like to see the full write-up with pictures instead of a video, head to the Goggles4u review page.